Finite switching near heteroclinic networks: Dynamics near a heteroclinic network

 As an illustration, consider the bowtie network in \cite{CastroLohse2016} depicted in Figure~\ref{fig:bowtie}: near $\xi_2$ the set $C_{123}$ describes the set of points following the heteroclinic path $\left[ \xi_{1} \rightarrow \xi_2 \rightarrow \xi_{3} \right]$, whereas its complement in $H_2^{\text{in},1}$, $C_{124}$, describes those points that follow $\left[ \xi_{1} \rightarrow \xi_2 \rightarrow \xi_{4} \right]$.
 Analogously, $F_{123}$ describes the set of points that follow the heteroclinic path $\left[ \xi_{1} \rightarrow \xi_2 \rightarrow \xi_{3} \right]$, whereas its complement in~$H_2^{\text{out},3}$,~$F_{523}$, describes those points that follow $\left[ \xi_{5} \rightarrow \xi_2 \rightarrow \xi_{3} \right]$.

-While the cross sections $H_j^{\text{in},i}$ are always the union of pairs of sets $C_{ijk}$, this holds for $H_j^{\text{out},k}$ and the sets $F_{ijk}$ only if $n_{t_j}=0$.
-Consider, for example, the House network from \cite{CastroLohse2016}, studied in \cite{tese} from which we reproduce Figure~4.12 and part of Figure~4.13 in Figure~\ref{fig:House}.
+While the cross sections $H_j^{\text{in},i}$ are always the union of pairs of sets $C_{ijk}$ (except for very thin cusps containing points that are removed from near the heteroclinic network), this holds for $H_j^{\text{out},k}$ and the sets $F_{ijk}$ only if $n_{t_j}=0$.
+Consider, for example, the house network from \cite{CastroLohse2016}, studied in \cite{tese} from which we reproduce Figures~4.12 and~4.13~(b) in Figure~\ref{fig:House}. \footnote{ Comparing with Figure~\ref{fig:House}~(b), the sets $F_{i12}$ in Figure~6 in~\cite{CastroLohse2016} are not well-defined.
+The results in \cite{tese} correct Lemma 3.7 in \cite{CastroLohse2016}, showing that there is no switching near the house network.
+This correction also follows from Proposition~\ref{prop:swit-con} below.} Here we have $n_{t_1}=1>0$ at the node $\xi_1$ so that the outgoing cross section $H_1^{\text{out},2}$ is more than the union of the sets $F_{i12}$.
+The points in $H_{1}^{\text{out},2}\setminus F_{312} \cup F_{512}$ do not remain close to the network.